kimberlyas/info3180-project2/README.md

 description, website address and a thumbnail image.
 Thumbnail images are obtained by scrapping the link to the website for all images and allowing the user to select one before they save the item to their wishlist.

+Details about the API can be found at: http://docs.wishlist14.apiary.io/ .